 If you are looking for more than a day trip to Romania, getting around the country will let you discover places like Transfăgărășan Road and Transalpina, Rasnov Fortress, Alba-Carolina Fortress (the majestic fortification of Alba Iulia), Turda Salt Mine, The Palace of Parliament in Bucharest, the Viscri Village - a paragon of genuine rural life with a beautiful white fortified church (UNESCO world heritage site), and many more.

 For more practical information about Romania's tourism, check our article Romania Travel Guide.

-Built between 1715 and 1738, the Alba Carolina Citadel is the largest citadel in Romania.
+Built-in Alba Iulia between 1715 and 1738, the Alba Carolina Citadel is the largest in Romania.
 The fortress has a heptagonal shape, and it is surrounded by 12 kilometers of walls and guarded by a bastion at each corner.
 Alba Carolina Fortress was successively a Roman fort, a fortress during the Middle Ages, and later built in the Vauban style.

 Aerial view of Alba Carolina Citadel, photo by viziteazaalbaiulia.ro

-Ever since 2009, the Citadel is home to a Change of Guards ceremony, which throughout the years became a symbol of the city.
-During the touristic season, when the weather in Romania is quite pleasant (May - September) the ceremony takes place on a daily basis, and sometimes even twice a day during weekends.
+Ever since 2009, the Citadel is home to a Change of Guards ceremony, which throughout the years, became a symbol of the city.
+During the touristic season, when the weather in Romania is quite pleasant (May - September), the ceremony takes place daily, and sometimes even twice a day during weekends.